andresu13/iot-identitytranslation-lab/README.md

 3. Install .NET 6.0 SDK
 4. Install C# for Visual Studio Code (powered by OmniSharp) extension.
 5. Make sure you have the Azure Functions tools installed in Visual Studio Code.
-6. Make sure you have Docker Desktop on your machine, we will need it for building and pushing the images.

 ## Setup